 - 1.7.1.
 The parties agree that the consultative mechanism for negotiation of the next Agreement will be the single bargaining unit and it dissolves upon certification of the Agreement. - 1.7.2.
 It is recommended that the single bargaining unit consist of: - a.
-Employee representatives, employed pursuant to the Award, and elected by the workforce. - b.
-Management representatives nominated by the CWT.

-- c.
-An official of the ASU with members employed by the CWT, when requested by an employee or group of employees. - 1.7.3.
+Employee representatives, employed pursuant to the Awards, and elected by the workforce. - b.
+Management representatives nominated by the CWT. - c.
+An official of the ASU and - d.
+An official of the ANMF. - 1.7.3.
 The single bargaining unit will comprise an equal number of employee and management representatives, unless otherwise agreed. - 1.7.4.
 If the parties agree, an invitation can be extended to other key personnel to address relevant matters. - 1.7.5.
 The role of the single bargaining unit will be to work in partnership to negotiate of the next Agreement to help make the CWT successful for management, employees and customers.